yvelikova/axway-open-docs/content/en/docs/central/catalog/testing-an-api-from-the-browser.md

 {{< alert title="Note" color="info" >}}If your token is invalid, expired, or empty, the API call will result in a`403: Unauthorized`response.{{< /alert >}}

-## Test an API with JWT authentication
+## Authenticate an API with JWT token

 Before you start: